Maxsafer/trash-tool/README.md

 I came up with this idea when I was working on a highly restrictive Linux environment, that is why only Python 2.6.6 or higher is needed as a dependency.
 It also works at the permission level you configure it to run at.

 ## Installation:
+Navigate to the desired installation path and run:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Maxsafer/trash-tool/refs/heads/main/installer.sh)"
 ```